rootslab/auntie/Readme.md

 > Auntie emits only __2__ types of events: __`snap`__ and __`snip`__.

-> __NOTE__: if the 'collect' switch for the 'do' and 'flush'
-> is set to true, no event will be emitted.

 ##### !snap a result.
 ```javascript
 'snap' : function ( Buffer result )